MohakGogia/Bitcoin-Price-Notifier/README.md

 Regular emails are also sent to your email id to notify you about the Bitcoin price after fetching 5 bitcoin prices.

-#### NOTE :
+### NOTE

-The program sleeps for 5 minutes after sending a GET request to let the website update the prices.
+The program sleeps for 5 minutes after sending a GET request to let the website update the price of cryptocurrencies.